 Tiger Moths live on the coastal areas of eastern Australia.
 They love to drink the nectar from wildflowers and prefer an established garden, where they can also eat lichen.

 Lichen occurs when fungi and algae grow together.
 In rainforests and alpine forests it forms a large carpet on the ground.
 Keep a look out for grey, green or yellow patches on your backyard rocks and trees.

+The Tiger Moth is a food source for small birds.
 Luckily for the Tiger Moth, most predators know its marked patches of orange and black mean that the moth is distasteful or poisonous.

 After dark when its visual signal is useless, the tiger moth emits ultrasonic clicks which can be picked up by insectivorous bats.
 These clicks warn the bats that the moth is unpleasant to eat, and also jams the bats' sonar system.

 You will find Tiger Moths on plants usually around flowers, around water such as puddles and in the air.

 Butterflies are a welcome addition to any garden and like many native buddies, need all the help they can get to make sure they remain regular backyard guests.
 Attracting and keeping butterflies around your yard is a cinch.
 Butterflies go through a number of different lifecycle changes but t..

 Hairy Flower Wasps are members of the Scoliidae wasp family, which has 300 species.
 Other names for the Hairy Flower Wasp include the Black Flower Wasp and the Blue Flower Wasp.
 Male wasps are more slender than females and have slightly longer antennae.
 Female wasps have long, spiny leg..